stagedml/pylightnix/docs/demos/REPL.md

 IPython shell while the main computation state is stored in a single Puthon object waiting to be resumed.

-Pylightnix uses Generators for internal event processing.
-It's generic functions like `realize` hide related details, but the functions of the [Repl module](./../../src/pylightnix/repl.py) provide an API for some non-trivial use cases.
-It allows us to pause the computation before the specific stage, do manual tweaks either in IPython or in other Python shells, and finally continue the process by either providing explicit result or by running default realizer.
+Pylightnix supports build interrupts which involves triggering core's internal Python generators.
+The generic functions like `realize` and `realizeMany` all hide the communication details, but the `repl_realize` of [pylightnix.repl module](./../../src/pylightnix/repl.py) does allow us the direct access to this machinery.
+In particular, it allows us to pause the computation by returning earlier than it is complete.
+During the pause, Pylightnix' state is kept in a `ReplHelper` object, either global or specifically chosen by the user.

-During the supposed manual tweaks, Pylightnix state is kept in a `ReplHelper` object, either a global one or specifically chosen by the user.
+`repl_realize` is expected to be called from REPL shells like IPython.
+There user may inspect the Python state during the pause, execute arbitrary functions and finally resume the computation by calling `repl_continue` or `repl_continueBuild` or cancel it by calling `repl_cancel`.

 Defining MNIST stages